5 Against the House-1955

 The character is interesting and empathetic.

-Conrad is gruff and memorable in the role of a cart operator, who plays an important role in the film’s finale.
+Conrad is gruff and memorable as a cart operator, who plays an important role in the film’s finale.
 Sent to retrieve cash from the money room, using the prerecorded message to make him believe that there is a desperate man with a gun in the cart who will shoot him if he does not cooperate, Conrad does wonders with his eyes and facial expressions.

 The luscious Novak, soon to be a household name in the stunning and cerebral Alfred Hitchcock film, Vertigo (1958), is not as compelling as Kaye.